jbohnslav/deepethogram/README.md

 Recommended GPUs: `RTX 3090`, `RTX 3080`, `Titan RTX`, `2080 Ti`, `2080 super`, `2080`, `1080 Ti`, `2070 super`, `2070`
 Some older ones might also be fine, like a `1080` or even `1070 Ti`/ `1070`.

+## testing
+Test coverage is still low, but in the future we will be expanding our unit tests.
+For now, email me to get a copy of `testing_deepethogram_archive.zip`.
+Make a directory in tests called `DATA`.
+Unzip this and move it to the `deepethogram/tests/DATA` directory, so that the path is `deepethogram/tests/DATA/testing_deepethogram_archive/{DATA,models,project_config.yaml}`.
+Then run `pytest tests/` to run. the `zz_commandline` test module will take a few minutes, as it is an end-to-end test that performs model training and inference.
+Its name reflects the fact that it should come last in testing.

 ## Changelog
 * 0.1: deepethogram beta!
 See above for details.
 * 0.0.1.post1: bug fixes and video conversion scripts added